Greenbelt (shopping mall): Greenbelt 2

-Greenbelt 2 features the Greenbelt Townhomes, a two- to three-story condominium on top, and, until 2024, high-end al fresco restaurants.
-The redevelopment will convert it into an indoor space with retail shops, as well as rooftop dining.
+Greenbelt 2 features the Greenbelt Townhomes, a two- to three-story condominium on top, and high-end boutiques on the ground level.
+Prior to its renovation from 2024 to 2026, it featured high-end al fresco restaurants on the ground level.

 Greenbelt 3

-Greenbelt 3 has 4 retail levels, featuring a mix of international brands including luxury labels at the ground level's indoor area.
-Sit-down restaurants with al fresco seats are located on the outdoor units of the ground level facing Greenbelt Park.
-The upper levels feature more dining establishments, retail, and entertainment facilities, including five cinemas and MyCinema, a private mini-theater.
-The cinemas are under renovation since February 2025.
+Greenbelt 3 has four retail levels, featuring a mix of international brands including luxury labels at the ground level's indoor area.
+Sit-down restaurants with al fresco dining are situated in the outdoor units of the ground level, directly facing Greenbelt Park.
+The upper levels offer a diverse mix of retail, entertainment, and further dining options.
+Notably, Greenbelt 3 houses six cinemas, including an A-Luxe theater, the Philippines' third 4DX cinema (launched in 2016), and MyCinema (a premium private mini-theater).

 The largest Philippine branch of Louis Vuitton and the country's only Hermès boutique is found here.
-It is also the location of the Philippines's third 4DX cinema, launched in 2016.

 Greenbelt 4

 Greenbelt 4 features high-end boutiques on its enclosed ground level.
 On the second and third levels is an H&M branch.
 Greenbelt 4's second level hallway serves as a rear access to the Ayala Museum and an extension of the Dela Rosa Elevated Walkway connecting the latter to The Landmark, the rest of Greenbelt, and Ayala Center.